A TIRADS calculator is a simple online tool. Here is all you need to know about this calculator.

 TR2 indicates that the nodule is Not Suspicious, and does not require an FNAC.
 This corresponds to 1.5 % risk of malignancy.

 TR3 indicates a Mildly Suspicious nodule.
-If the size of the nodule is more than 2.5cm, an FNAC is recommended.
-If it's between 1.5-2.5 cm then follow-up of the progression of the nodule is done periodically to watch for an increase in size.
-Follow-up intervals are at 1,3 & 5 years from the first visit.
-This corresponds to 4.8 % risk of malignancy.
+An FNAC is recommended if the nodule size is more than 2.5cm.
+If it's between 1.5 and 2.5 cm, then periodic follow-up of the nodule's progression is done to watch for an increase in size.
+Follow-up intervals are 1,3 and 5 years from the first visit.
+This corresponds to a 4.8 % risk of malignancy.

 TR4 indicates a Moderately Suspicious nodule.
 If the size is more than 1.5 cm, then FNAC is done.
-Follow-up is done if the size is between 1-1.5 cm.
+Follow-up is done if the size is between 1 and 1.5 cm.
 Follow up at 1, 2, 3, and 5 years.
-This corresponds to 9.1 % risk of malignancy.
+This corresponds to a 9.1 % risk of malignancy.

-Ultrasonography results are subjective and depend on the radiologists assessment of how the nodule looks when compared with the surrounding tissue and strap muscles of the neck.
-It also depends on the quality of the machine being used.
+Ultrasonography results are subjective and depend on the radiologists' assessment of how the nodule looks when compared with the surrounding tissue and strap muscles of the neck.
+They also depend on the quality of the machine being used.

-Anechoic has a score of 0 while very hypoechoic has a score of 3.
-Both may be difficult to differentiate.
+Anechoic has a score of 0, while very hypoechoic has a score of 3.
+Both may need help to differentiate.

 In case of | Select |